It seems the rules keep changing.

 - Use a combination of upper and lowercase letters and digits

 - Use at least one special character — something other than a letter or digit — if the system will let you

-Those rules are no longer sufficient, and for all their complexity, they still leave you with a password that remains quite susceptible to certain types of compromises.
+Those rules are no longer sufficient.
+Even if you carefully follow them all, you’re left with a password that remains susceptible to many types of compromises.

 - Longer is always better